Latest update: October, 2016

 Karnataka is the IT hub of India and home to the fourth largest technology cluster in the world.
 Karnataka has 47 IT/ITeS SEZs, three software technology parks and dedicated IT investment regions.
-The exports of IT and electronic products from the state reached US$ 32.19 billion in 2014-15.
-Exports of IT and electronic products accounted for 40 per cent share in India's IT and electronic products exports and 62 per cent share in Karnataka’s overall exports as of 2014-15.
+The exports of IT and electronic products from the state reached US$ 10.38 billion by the end of December 2015.
+Exports of IT and electronic products accounted for 38 per cent share in India's IT and electronic products exports and 52.89 per cent share in Karnataka’s overall exports as of December 2015.

 Karnataka is making significant investments in industrial infrastructure, such as setting up industrial clusters and SEZs and public-private partnership (PPP) projects to provide an impetus to further industrial development.